 Japanese: は (Wa) means teeth、 が (Ga) means But、 and を (O) means of.

 Korean: 은/는_silver / silver (Eun/Neun), 이/가/께서_this / this / this (I/Ga/Kkeseo), 을/를_to/to (Eul/Reul)

 Korean offers more possibilities for the same particle, as you may have seen in the example.
 This is partially due to the fact that Japanese particles are universally applicable, but Korean particles vary in politeness.

 Despite the fact that all three languages are incomprehensible to one another, the majority of vocabulary in Japanese and Korean are derived from Chinese.
 This is another reason why Chinese characters, known as kanji in Japanese and hanja in Korean, are still used in both languages.
 Around the fifth or sixth century, Japan adopted kanji, and Korea had hanja even earlier.

 The other two complex writing systems in Japan are hiragana (used for grammar) and katakana.
 Kanji is one of these three systems (mostly used for foreign loanwords).
 Kanji is frequently employed in sentences and is widely used throughout Japan.
 Thus, studying kanji is an essential component of learning Japanese.

 Since hangul 한글 (Korean), the current official Korean alphabet, is more extensively used these days, you must understand hanja.

 In both Japanese and Korean, honorifics are crucial.
-Honorifics are used to express respect for people and to indicate your relationship with the person you're speaking to, this is as much a cultural feature as it is a language one.
-In any language, it's considered a significant social faux pas to not use honorifics.
+Honorifics are used to express respect for people and to indicate your relationship with the person you’re speaking to.
+This is as much a cultural feature as it is a language one.
+In any language, it’s considered a significant social faux pas not to use honorifics.

 There are numerous levels of politeness and a long list of honorifics in both languages.
 They are typically added as a suffix after someone’s name. e.g. Mehran メヘラン.